The Overlanders (film): Production

 Five hundred cattle were purchased by Ealing for use in the film.
-They were marked with the "overland" brand and later sold off for profit.
+They were marked with the "overland" brand and later sold off, for profit.

-Shooting began in April 1945 at Sydney's North Head quarantine station, which stood in for the meat export centre at Wyndham in Western Australia.
-The unit was then flown by the RAAF to Alice Springs where they were based in an army camp.
+Shooting began in April 1945 at Sydney's North Head Quarantine Station, which stood in for the meat export centre at Wyndham, in Western Australia.
+The unit was then flown by the RAAF to Alice Springs, where they were based in an army camp.

 A second unit headed by John Heyer spent several weeks filming movement of cattle from the air.

 Three months later, the unit moved to the Roper River camp on the Elsey Station for another month, where the river crossing sequence was shot.
 This station was famous from the book We of the Never Never.
-In mid-September the unit returned to Sydney after five months of shooting.
+In mid-September, the unit returned to Sydney after five months of shooting.

 During the making of the film, Campbell met and married her future husband.

 The Australian government later declared they spent £4,359 to assist in the production of the film.

+Post-production work was done in Britain.
+The film score was written by the English composer John Ireland, his only film score.
+Ireland wrote to a friend "the subject of the film is one I can perhaps tackle... and the music director will be very helpful, tending my inexperience".
+He also liked the fact that there were no stars, and although he had never been to Australia, the challenge of portraying the landscapes and natural world.
+He stayed in London with easy access to Ealing during the composition; he commented that "it needs a lot of heavy, symphonic music, and what I have done is extremely good and will make an excellent concert suite".

-Post production work was done in Britain.
-The film score was written by the English composer John Ireland.
-It was his only film score.
-An orchestral suite was extracted from the score by the conductor Sir Charles Mackerras after Ireland's death.
+After Ireland's death an orchestral suite was extracted from the score by the conductor Sir Charles Mackerras in 1965 consisting of a march 'Scorched Earth', a romance 'Mary and the Sailor', an intermezzo 'Open Country', a scherzo 'Brumbies', and as a finale 'Night Stampede'.

 Harry Watt claimed the original ending was more cynical, finishing with the unscrupulous 'Corky' being the only one who got a good job out of the trek, and a fade out on a roar of sardonic laughter from the rest of the overlanders.
-However he says he was advised to put a more upbeat ending.
+However, he says he was advised to put a more upbeat ending.

-Ealing were so pleased with Rafferty's performance they signed him to a long-term contract even before the film had been released.
+Ealing were so pleased with Rafferty's performance, they signed him to a long-term contract even before the film had been released.

 Post-production

-According to Leslie Norman, Harry Watt was not satisfied with the editing job done by Inman Hunter "so they asked me to take it over.
+According to Leslie Norman, Harry Watt was not satisfied with the editing job done by Inman Hunter, "so, they asked me to take it over.
 I actually ripped it all apart and started over again.
-But I thought this could ruin Ted Hunter's career so I suggested they credit him as editor and I would take the title of supervising editor."
+But, I thought this could ruin Ted Hunter's career so I suggested they credit him as editor and I would take the title of supervising editor."